kamkor/blog/_posts/2015-10-5-Covariance-And-Contravariance-In-Scala.md

 objects[0] = 1;
 {% endhighlight %}

-Scala fixes this problem by making its [Array](http://www.scala-lang.org/api/current/#scala.Array) type invariant.
+Scala fixes this problem by making its [Array](http://www.scala-lang.org/api/current/#scala.Array) type invariant in its type parameter.

 {% highlight scala %}
 // Simplified Array from Scala